 I grow many rare orchids, including orchids that are critically endangered in the wild.
 It doesn’t sit easily with me that my plants are one of a limited number of plants that remain of these species and that a number of these rare plants are with me, instead of growing in their natural habitat.
 I also hate the thought of purchasing plants that are taken from the wild, I do all that I can to purchase plants that are grown in cultivation – I would never knowingly purchase a plant that was collected from the wild.
 Wherever I can, I purchase plants from trusted growers such as the Writhlington Orchid Project, who raise their orchid plants from seed themselves and are genuinely interested in the long term future of the species of plants they’re growing.
 The Writhlington Orchid Project respect the environment, the people, the country, and the landscape where the plants that they’re growing originate from.
 However, it is not always easy to tell who you can trust.
 If you’re looking at plants online or at a plant sale, it can be difficult or even impossible to tell for certain whether the plants you’re looking at were collected from the wild or grown in cultivation.
 Here is a tip – if you purchase a flask of young orchid seedlings, you can be certain that your plants were grown in cultivation and not taken from the wild.
 I purchase flasks wherever I can.

-A plant may be rare, but being rare does not necessarily make a plant good; knowing that a plant is a rarity doesn’t in itself make for a desirable plant.
-A rare plant may be ugly, it might be difficult to grow, it may have challenging growing requirements, a rare plant may have small, inconspicuous blooms and the plant might not flower for long, the plant could have almost any characteristics, but being rare does not make a plant good.
+Rare plants need our protection.
+A plant may be rare, but being rare does not necessarily make a plant an ideal choice to grow; knowing that a plant is a rarity doesn’t in itself make for a desirable plant.
+A rare plant may be ugly, it might be difficult to grow, it may have challenging growing requirements; a rare plant may have small, inconspicuous blooms and the plant might not flower for long.
+A plant could have almost any characteristics, but being rare does not make a plant good, it just means that there’s a limited supply.

 Qualities that make for a good houseplant